Future Leader Fellowships

 Fellowships are awarded under full economic costing (fEC).
 Support for proposed research should be costed in line with the grants guide.

-Detailed guidance on how to complete proposal forms and attachments including the Career Development Plan, can be found in the Je-S FLF help text (see below) and in the Fellowships Handbook (see downloads below).
+Detailed guidance on how to complete proposal forms and attachments, including the Career Development Plan, can be found in the FLF Je-S help text (see application downloads below) and in the Fellowships Handbook (see downloads section).
 Note: Please do not use the fellowship help text in the Je-S system.

 We do not accept late proposals.